 Investing in Operational Architecture

-As the “coordinator” between consumers and suppliers, the risks in ecommerce lie in where things can go wrong.
+As the “coordinator” between consumers and suppliers, the risks in eCommerce lie in where things can go wrong.
 Inventory not arriving or getting the wrong products, so orders can’t be fulfilled hurt the customer relationship.
 Returns and chargebacks affect revenue.
-Matching supplier shipments with payments relies on a certain amount of diligence to data and the ability to flexibly adjust payments.
+Matching supplier shipments with payments rely on a certain amount of diligence to data and the ability to flexibly adjust payments.
 And of course, there are the basic financial controls that are necessary to eliminate internal and external fraud.